albertowd/live-telemetry/README.md

 * Wheel load (N).

-  Represented as the white circle that increses its sized based on the wheel load.
+  Represented as the white circle that increases its sized based on the wheel load.

 ### CSV Log